alexeyza/startup-programming/milestone 2 - release candidate.md

 **Important note:** Full grading for Milestone 2 (25 points) will be given for teams that are successfully:

-1. Focusing on primary use case and taking into account our feedback (sent by email for every team).
+1. Focus on the primary use case and take into account our feedback (will be sent by email for every team).
-2. Following the project plan while adapting dynamically.
+2. Follow the project plan while adapting dynamically.
-3. Continuously working throughout the semester.
+3. Continuously work throughout the semester.
-4. Demonstrating an interesting, self contained, useful and live application.
+4. Demonstrate an interesting, self contained, useful and live application.
 5. Providing a link to the live application.
-6. Good presentation (simple, clear, focused, time-framed, sincere)
+6. Give a good presentation (simple, clear, focused, time-framed, sincere)

 If you have any questions or comments please do not wait for the milestone meeting, use email: [startup.programming@gmail.com](mailto:startup.programming@gmail.com)